pruthyush/Daily_journal/README.md

 - Authentication - confirms that the user is who they say they are.
 - Session management - identifies which subsequent HTTP requests are being made by that same user.
 - Access control - determines whether the user is allowed to carry out the action that they are attempting to perform.

+## Day 2 - Examples of vertical Previlege escalation - 2 Mar

+vertical Previlege escalation - If a user can gain access to functionality that they are not permitted to access then this is vertical privilege escalation(VPE).

+For example, if a non-administrative user can gain access to an admin page where they can delete user accounts, then this is vertical privilege escalation

+happens when the application doesnt enforces protection for sensitive functionality

+ie administrative functions might be linked from an administrator's welcome page but not from a user's welcome page.
+However, a user might be able to access the administrative functions by browsing to the relevant admin URL.

+### Lab - 1 : Unprotected Admin functionality
+Aim : delete a/c carlos

+lab status : Done